superwofy/CICPortal/README.md

 5. l - login, 6 - Show Passwords

-Modify the XML provided to include your proxy IP.
+Modify the XML provided (dpas_003.xml) to include your proxy IP.
 Place your modified XMLs to the root of a usb drive in a folder named "xml", log in as root on the Combox and exit to shell (0).
 Run:

-`mount -o remount rw /HBProvisioning && cp /mnt/umass00100t12/xml/* /HBProvisioning/xml/ && mount -o remount ro /HBProvisioning && rm -r /HBProvisioningDyn/* && slay BMW_MAIN`
+`mount -o remount rw /HBProvisioning && cp /fs/usb0/xml/* /HBProvisioning/xml/ && mount -o remount ro /HBProvisioning && rm -r /HBProvisioningDyn/* && slay BMW_MAIN`

 ## Coding

+Code CIC and Combox with #0911 $614 $615 $6AL.
+I recommend the following parameters to improve integration and ensure the correct fallback xml is loaded:

 ### Combox